julie-is-late/TensorFlow-Signal-Processing/report.md

 ## sample types

+![alt text][sample_rate] [2]

+The audio used in this project has a uniform sample rate,
-The audio itself is some simply generated audio which covers a varying types of sound.
-On the easier side, we have simple sine and triangle waves that move through a frequency range.
+The audio is mostly composed of some simple, generated audio samples which covers a varying types of sound.
+On the more simple side, we have simple sine, triangle, and saw waves that move through a frequency range.
 More difficult samples include piano recordings and voice data.
 The scope of this project was only on simple effects because of the time and resources available, however it would be interesting to see the impact filter complexity has on training difficulty.

-The audio has a uniform sample rate,

-## networks & how that makes sense for our problem
+# the network

 Starting off I used a standard, fully connected regression neural network with varying depths of hidden layers.
 The goal of this network was to try to overfit the training data to show that it can at least be brute forced.